rgwood/Project-Santa-Cruz-Private-Preview/user-guides/updating/ota_update.md

         ![manufacturer](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/updating/images/ota_manufacturer.png)

     1. Select pe101 (the devkit carrier board model name) under the Model drop-down menu.
 Check the box next to the devkit device IDs that you want to add to the group.
 Click Save.
-If your devkit is not listed here, verify the device runtime status and runtime response and refresh the page.
+If your devkit is not listed here, verify the device runtime status and runtime response, and refresh the page.

         ![model](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/updating/images/ota_model.png)